OCD AND ANXIETY

 Individual, group and family therapy are all important within your care plan.
 Network therapy adds an additional level of support through family and peer connections to help you with skills and knowledge upon leaving residential care.
 Through experiential therapy, you will gain skills that build trust, independence and self-worth through activities such as art, music or movement.

-Other components of therapy at Herrington Recovery Center include:
+Other components of therapy include:

 You will have access to community-based support groups, including Alcoholics Anonymous, Narcotics Anonymous and Heroin Anonymous.
 Alumni members of the Herrington McBride Alumni Association lead weekly sessions, share their personal recovery stories and host a quarterly celebration.
 Alumni also lead 12-Step meetings.

-Here’s what a typical weekday at the Herrington Recovery Center looks like:
+Here’s what a typical weekday looks like.

 Education or alumni sessions